Barbuda: Colonial period

 Christopher Columbus traveled through the eastern Caribbean south of Antigua in 1493, but it's unclear if he ever sighted Barbuda.
 Under a Letters Patent granted to the Earl of Carlisle in 1625, Captain Smith and John Littleton attempted to colonize Barbuda from St. Kitts.
 Barbuda was referred to as "Barbado" in these Letters Patent.
-Due to strong Kalinago resistance, this attempt at colonization was unsuccessful; however, subsequent early settlers called Barbuda "Dulcina", and by 1666 the village of Codrington had become the primary residential area.
-In 1678, Barbuda was colonized.
-The island was given to the Codrington family by the crown in 1685.
+Some earlier settlers also called the island "Dulcina".
+By 1666 the village of Codrington had become the primary residential area.
+In 1668, a group of about 240 Kalinago attacked the 20 English inhabitants.
+Eight of settlers died.
+Around this time, several Europeans were farming on the island on four grants.
+By 1681, Barbuda was exporting goods to other islands.
+Ultimately, due to strong Kalinago resistance and drought conditions, this attempt at colonization failed.
+The island was granted to the Codrington family by the crown in 1685.
 The colonisers intended Barbuda to be a slave forced reproduction colony but this never went through.

 The Codrington family held Barbuda from 1685 to 1870, and were absentee owners of the island.
 The Codringtons were represented on Barbuda by their resident managers.
+John Codrington built a castle that eventually became the centrepoint of the village.
+In March 1710, the castle was attacked by a French force.
+This force was led by John Bermingham and also resulted in the deaths of several people and some livestock.
 The slave population in Barbuda grew from 172 in 1746 to 503 in 1831.
 Due to the increase in the slave population, to increase profits, the Codringtons attempted to transfer some of slaves to Antigua, which was ultimately unsuccessful.

 Beach's Rebellion, the first slave rebellion on Barbuda, occurred in 1741 as a result of claims of cruel and inhuman treatment of the island's slaves by the island manager Thomas Beach.
 This resulted in the killing of several animals, property of the Codringtons damaged, and the escape of several slaves.
-In 1774, another island manager, named McNish, was killed with seized arms after the mutilation of slaves as a punishment for stealing sheep and cattle.
+In 1745, another island manager, named McNish, was killed with seized arms after the mutilation of slaves as a punishment for stealing sheep and cattle.
 The slaves successfully occupied the Codringtons' castle and its arms and ammunition.
 To put down the rebellion, soldiers were brought from Antigua, and two slaves (known as "afro heroes") were burned alive in front of the castle at the main gate.

 In 1834, slavery was abolished in Barbuda per the Slavery Abolition Act 1833.
 Because the entire island had been covered by a single land grant, the Barbudans kept on autonomous cultivation on communal property after slavery's abolition.

 In 1860, Barbuda was annexed as a dependency of Antigua, after the passing of the Barbuda (Extension of Laws of Antigua) Act (c.
 43 (Antigua)) in 1859.
 This made Barbuda subject to the laws of the Antigua colony.